zhenkewu/CFRL/docs/source/inputs_and_outputs/data_requirements.rst

 the state vector must be numerical because CFRL involves taking means and standard deviations of the state variable.

 3. **Action:** The action must be univariate.
 It should be either categorical or discrete numerical.
+In either case, the actions should be coded as :math:`0, 1, 2, \dots, N_a`, where :math:`N_a` is the total number of legit actions.
 In general, the action does not need to be manually one-hot encoded.
 However, the constructors of the :code:`SequentialPreprocessor` and :code:`SimulatedEnvironment` classes provide a :code:`is_action_onehot` argument.
 If :code:`is_action_onehot=True`, then the action will be automatically one-hot encoded internally.

 4. **Reward:** The reward must be univariate and numerical.
 As in most reinforcement learning settings,